tonybaccccc/HTML5-Slot-Machine-WITH-RTP-Tools/README.md

 - Win lines can be won from the "right" side as well so a total of 14 Win lines
 - Tools

+TODO:
+- Fix speed modifier to also remove cooldown time
+- Add a randomize seed button